SACE | Southern Alliance for Clean Energy

 In August 2010, SACE along with the National Parks Conservation Association’s Suncoast Regional Office and concerned private citizens intervened in FPL’s effort to get approval from the U.S. Nuclear Regulatory Commission (NRC) for a combined operating license (COL) for two new Westinghouse AP-1000 reactors at its existing Turkey Point facility near Miami.
 For many years the Everglades Law Center and Emory University School of Law’s Turner Environmental Law Clinic have provided excellent legal counsel.
 The NRC held a pre-hearing conference in Homestead, Florida on Friday, November 19, 2010 and SACE and our allies turned out in force advocating for a clean energy, nuclear-free future for Florida!
 View NRC information on the Turkey Point licensing process here.
 Separate interventions were filed by the Village of Pinecrest and CASE-Citizens Allied for Safe Energy.
 An initial victory occurred when the licensing board ruled at the end of February 2011 that all the organizations had standing and admitted some of the contentions.
 In March 2011, contentions from each challenge were accepted by the federal licensing board, giving us even more legal traction in our challenge to their license.

-Our contention about concerns with groundwater contamination and a complicated radial collector well system under Biscayne Bay remains “alive.”
+Our contention about concerns with groundwater contamination and a complicated radial collector well system under Biscayne Bay remains “alive” and an evidentiary hearing will be held in May 2017.
 In February 2015 the NRC released the draft Environmental Impact Statement for the combined operating license.
 Hearings were held in Miami and Homestead in April with public comments originally due May 22 until the Seminole Tribe of Florida, National Park Service and EPA requested an extension — comments were then due July 17, 2015.
 In April 2015, we filed a new contention given the insufficient analysis in the draft EIS of proposed wetland mitigation measures and oral argument was held in July.
-We now await a decision from the licensing board.
-The NRC announced that they received over 11,000 comments on the draft EIS and were extending their review by at least 7 months — now expected in October 2016 from February 2016.
+Unfortunately the licensing board ruled against us.
+The NRC announced that they received over 11,000 comments on the draft EIS and were extending their review by at least 7 months — from February 2016 to October 2016.
+Find the final EIS here.

 In previous related legal work back in April 2011, SACE joined the AP1000 Oversight Group in petitioning the NRC to halt its fast-tracked approval process of the AP1000 reactor design.
 Later that month, SACE joined over 40 other organizations challenging the NRC to suspend all reactor licensing proceedings until the NRC completes a thorough post-Fukushima examination.
 In August 2011, SACE and other intervenors followed up with Fukushima specific contentions to the combined operating license applications projects across the nation, including Turkey Point.
 Though the NRC eventually rejected our challenges, we exhausted the process in order to protect public health and safety.